gdrfgdrf/SpongePowered-Mixin-Cute/README.md

   "plugin-description-file-name": "It says below"
 }
 ```
-If your project does not support plugins,
+If your project does not support plugins using the mixin system,
 "plugin-folder" and "plugin-description-file-name" are not required

 ---